juliezousa/juliezousa.github.io/README.md

 #### 🚀 Explore my Projects:

-- [Data Science - Basics](https://github.com/juliezousa/portfolio/tree/main): Brief description highlighting key features and technologies.
+- [Data Science - Basics](https://github.com/juliezousa/portfolio/tree/main): This repository showcases my journey in exploring and applying various data science techniques to real-world datasets.
+From predictive modeling to exploratory data analysis.

-- [Deep Learning - PINNs](https://github.com/juliezousa/PINNs): Demonstrates my expertise in Deep Learning Frameworks—implementations for scientific computing on PyTorch.
+- [Deep Learning - PINNs](https://github.com/juliezousa/PINNs): Demonstrates my expertise in Deep Learning Frameworks—implementations for scientific computing using PyTorch and TensorFlow.

-- [Natural Language Processing](https://github.com/juliezousa/Adaggio-Music/blob/main/CLASSIFICACAO-OBRAS-ADAGGIO-NLP.ipynb): A snapshot of the innovative solutions implemented and lessons learned.
+- [Natural Language Processing](https://github.com/juliezousa/NLP-Real-Data): This collection represents my efforts to leverage NLP techniques for extracting insights from textual data.
+Covering a spectrum of applications, from sentiment analysis to language translation, each project is meticulously designed to illustrate the capabilities and practical applications of NLP within real-world contexts.